ionic-team/stencil-site/src/docs/components/properties.md

 #### Mutable Arrays and Objects

 Stencil compares Props by reference in order to efficiently rerender components.
-Setting `mutable: true` from a Prop that is an object or array allows the _reference_ to the Prop to change inside the component and trigger a render.
+Setting `mutable: true` on a Prop that is an object or array allows the _reference_ to the Prop to change inside the component and trigger a render.
 It does not allow a mutable change to an existing object or array to trigger a render.

+For example, to update an array Prop:

 ```tsx
 import { Component, Prop, h } from '@stencil/core';